Ringette: Ringette World Club Championship

-Czech Ringette Challenge Cup
+Czech Lions Cup

-Traditionally held in Prague, the Czech Ringette Challenge Cup is the only ringette tournament of its kind in Central Europe and is organized by the Czech Ringette Association.
+Traditionally held in Prague, the Czech Lions Cup is the only ringette tournament of its kind in Central Europe.
 Along with the Finland Lions Cup, it is one of Europe's premier ringette tournaments played every summer.
-The 16th annual Czech Ringette Challenge Cup took place in 2019.

 Finland Lions Cup

 The Finland Lions Cup is a ringette tournament which takes place annually in Finland.
 Along with the Czech Ringette Challenge Cup, it is one of Europe's premier ringette tournaments played every April, July, and December.
 The tournament typically features ringette teams from Finland, Sweden, and Canada.
 Competing divisions include under-14 (U14), under-16 (U16), and under-19/open.

 Ringette by country

 Canada

 Ringette is played in all ten Canadian provinces and the Northwest Territories.
 An average of 30,000 players register to play the sport annually.
 Ringette Canada is the country's national organizing body and promotes the sport.
 It established the Ringette Canada Hall of Fame in 1988.
 Canada selects two national ringette teams for international competition: Team Canada Junior and Team Canada Senior.
 Both teams compete in the World Ringette Championships.
 At the university and college level, ringette players have the opportunity to play their sport in several provinces.
 The National Ringette League (NRL) is Canada's semi-professional ringette league for elite ringette players aged 18 and over.

 Canada's elite ringette players compete in the annual Canadian Ringette Championships.
 There are championships for under-16 years, under-19 years, and the National Ringette League (the Open division prior to 2008).
 Ringette became a part of the Canada Winter Games program in 1991.
 The sport is also part of the provincial, winter-based, multi-sport competitions in some provinces.
 Several cities and regions also have annual ringette competitions.
 Cross-sport participation is common among Canada's ringette athletes, with some national-level ringette players having also played bandy for the Canadian women's national bandy team.

+The Jeanne Sauvé Memorial Cup is Canada's championship ringette trophy, awarded annually to the winning team in the National Ringette League.
+The cup was established by Betty Shields (the fifth President of Ringette Canada) and was named after Jeanne Sauvé.
+The championship cup was first awarded at the 1985 Canadian Ringette Championships in Dollard-des-Ormeaux, Québec.